-It's no secret that the singing show has struggled in the ratings battle against its BBC rival, and after 15 years the format is looking a little tired.
-But instead of cancelling the show all together, Simon Cowell has decided to introduce two new formats.
+It's no secret that the singing show has struggled in the ratings battle against its BBC rival Strictly Come Dancing, and after 15 years the format is looking a little tired.
+However, both of these new shows still didn't manage to hook in viewers.
+So what will The X Factor do in 2020?